felixmosh/i18next-hmr/README.md

 The lib will trigger [`i18n.reloadResources([lang], [ns])`](https://www.i18next.com/overview/api#reloadresources) on the server side with `lang` & `namespace` extracted from the translation filename that was changed.

-⚠️ If your server side is bundled using webpack, the lib will use the native HMR (if enabled), for it work properly the lib should be bundled, therefore, you should specify the lib as not [external](https://webpack.js.org/configuration/externals/).
+⚠️ If your server side is bundled using Webpack, the lib will use the native HMR (if enabled), for it work properly the lib must be **bundled**, therefore, you should specify the lib as not [external](https://webpack.js.org/configuration/externals/).
 There are 2 ways to do that:

 1. if you are using [webpack-node-externals](https://github.com/liady/webpack-node-externals) specify `i18next-hmr` in the [`whitelist`](https://github.com/liady/webpack-node-externals#optionswhitelist-).